 Foxconn is not new to the auto industry; in January 2020 it signed a joint venture with Fiat Chrysler (FCA) to build electric vehicles in China.
 It has also made investments in Chinese battery giant CATL, and China’s ride sharing provider, Didi Chuxing.

 Foxconn’s electric platform could not have come sooner as electric car companies are exploring outsourcing their platforms and manufacturing.
-Just last week, Fisker announced a tie-up with Magna International Inc for the platform of its upcoming Fisker Ocean SUV, and potential future electric models.
-Magna will also be manufacturing the Fisker Ocean electric SUV at its European facility.
+Fisker has a tie-up with Magna International Inc for the platform of the Fisker Ocean SUV, and potential future electric models.
+Magna will also manufacture the Fisker Ocean electric SUV at its European facility.

 In an interview with Car&Driver, Henrik Fisker said he foresees the platform of electric cars “will be a commodity in the future”, and that the company thinks of the future of automotive the way “Apple thought of phones”.
 Apple does not spend its time focusing on the manufacturing of the smartphone, instead it only works on designing and developing new products, while contract manufacturers such as Foxconn make the product.